 I chose shrimp for lunch, and then the fishmonger quickly escorted me to his favorite restaurant and ordered for me.

 Sea House Restaurant & Grills marinated the shrimp in their house sauce and then cooked it over an open flame.

-After a picnic lunch of peel and eat shrimp, we headed back to the airport hotel for a quick nap before our flight home.
+After a picnic lunch of peel and eat shrimp, I headed back to the airport hotel for a quick nap before my flight home.

-I love it when we get to explore a city on a long layover.
-Check out some of our other bonus days in Dubai, Bahrain, Sydney, and Zurich.
+I love it when I get to explore a city on a long layover.
+Check out some of my other bonus days in Dubai, Bahrain, Sydney, and Zurich.

 - Lodging: Premier Inn Abu Dhabi International Airport

 - Sea House Restaurant & Grills at Mina Fish Market